 Seller's Description:

 This is an ex-library book and may have the usual library/used-book markings inside.
 This book has soft covers.
 Clean from markings.
 In good all round condition.
-Please note the Image in this listing is a stock photo and may not match the covers of the actual item, 1450grams, ISBN: 9780323479783.
+Library sticker on front cover.
+Please note the Image in this listing is a stock photo and may not match the covers of the actual item, 1500grams, ISBN: 9780323479783.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.